 With little other quantitative information available, standardized test scores (SAT Reasoning Test or ACT) for home schooled applicants may take on more significance than they might for our other applicants.
 We require the SAT Reasoning Test or the ACT, and strongly recommend SAT Subject Tests in some of the core academic subject areas (Math, Lab Sciences, English, etc.).
 Because each home-school program is different, SAT Subject Tests provide the committee with an additional standardized measure of your ability in these different areas.
 All scores should be sent directly from the testing agency to the University.

-Home-school applicants who have taken the comprehensive examination for the state high school General Equivalency Diploma (GED) are asked to provide a score report and the diploma itself (when available).
+Home-school applicants who have taken the Test Assessing Secondary Completion (TASC™) are asked to provide a score report and the diploma itself (when available).

 We require one evaluation from a teacher or counselor.
 Your parents and/or your primary instructor(s) can write this evaluation.
 If you have taken a college course or two during the high school years or have had an instructor outside your family as part of your home-schooling program, those teachers can also write this evaluation.